digime/digime-sdk-nodejs/guides/access-token.md

 ## Refresh Token

-SDK methods have option to do token auto refresh and will do that as explained in respective methods, but if token is close to expire there is an option to issue new token manually and be able to control that process internally.
+SDK methods have option to do token auto refresh and will do that as explained in respective methods, but if token is expired or close to expire there is an option to issue new token manually and be able to control that process internally.

 Access token can be issued manually by calling refreshToken method as explained below: